Dopamine For Motivation and Focus

 - Anti-Inflammatory Diet: Be sure to follow the an anti-inflammatory nutrition plan using real and organic foods in order to provide the right nutrients to support healthy neurotransmitter function.

 - Improve the Microbiome: Consume fermented foods, anti-microbial and carminitive herbs such as garlic, onions, oregano, basil, thyme, peppermint, ginger, etc. to help improve the overall constitution of the gut microbes.
-Remember, C Difficile overgrowth is a major player in poor dopamine metabolism, so the better you take care of your gut microbiome the more you will reduce C Diff and improve dopamine metabolism.
+Remember, C Difficile overgrowth is a major player in poor dopamine metabolism, so the better you take care of your gut microbiome the more you will reduce C Diff and improve neurotransmitter metabolism.

 - Set Goals: Making healthy goals in relation to your career, relationships, spiritual and emotional growth and physical health can all improve dopamine levels.
 I recommend making goals that challenge you but are accomplishable.
-The act of challenging yourself and accomplishing the goal will do wonders for your dopamine metabolism.
+The act of challenging yourself and accomplishing the goal will do wonders for your neurotransmitter metabolism.
 If you are a creative individual, try creating something that interests you.
 This could be a painting, writing a poem or an article, building something with your hands, making a meal, etc.

 - Regular Exercise: Regular movement is good for all neurotransmitters.
 Individuals with adrenal fatigue and low dopamine should be doing low-intensity movement such as walking or yoga and doing lots of deep breathing.
-If you are in good condition, but are looking to boost up your dopamine levels for high performance, than I recommend high intensity resistance training and interval sprints which will give a significant boost to dopamine production and utilization.
+If you are in good condition, but are looking to boost up your dopa levels for high performance, than I recommend high intensity resistance training and interval sprints which will give a significant boost to dopa production and utilization.